 The Key to Better Business

 After many successful decades of conducting business in Southern California, the firm expanded northward.
-In 1975 Key Mechanical opened up shop in Kent Washington, just south of Seattle.
-The growth posed new challenges to the firm.
+In 1975 Key Mechanical opened up shop just south of Seattle in Kent, Washington.
+The growth posed new challenges for the firm.
 In search of new business avenues, Key broadened its business lines to include commercial refrigeration installation and service in the late 1980’s.

 The 1990s also saw a rapid expansion of the economy and business, particularly in the Northwest.
-In 1998 Key Mechanical opened a new location in Portland Oregon to meet the needs of this expanding market.
+In 1998 Key Mechanical opened a new location in Portland, Oregon to meet the needs of this expanding market.
 This expansion helped grow Key’s footprint to better serve regional supermarket chains in the Northwest.

-After expanding to Oregon, Key looked to California and in 2002 opened a new branch in Livermore California.
+After expanding to Oregon, Key looked to California and in 2002 opened a new branch in Livermore, California.
 Throughout the 2000’s, there was a flurry of merger and acquisition activity in the refrigeration industry.
 Tyler Refrigeration was sold to Hillphoenix.
 This resulted in Key Mechanical becoming an authorized Hillphoenix® dealer.
 This move strengthened Key’s relationship with its supplier and increased the product options available to clients.

 Today, Key is stronger than ever.
-Throughout Key’s history however, the firm has stood as a leader in service, innovation and expertise in commercial mechanical contracting.
+Throughout Key’s history, our firm has stood as a leader in service, innovation and expertise in commercial mechanical contracting.
 The principles and values of our founders still guide our ethical business model today.
 We treat our clients, employees, vendors and suppliers with the utmost integrity and respect.
 Our story is far from over and we look forward to continued growth and innovation.
 Our future is bright!

 - Make use of the highest caliber personnel available to operate all departments